vattgern/Supellex/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.11.7 - Thursday, 1st December 2022 =
+* Fix: Weekly report emails were not sending in some cases.

 = Version 1.11.6 - Tuesday, 22nd November 2022 =
 * New: Added option to display inline field validation message for the field validation.